5 Best Walks to See Sonoma County’s Autumn Colors

 Healdsburg Ridge Open Space

 If you want to take in the season via expansive views dotted with autumn colors, the Healdsburg Ridge Open Space, with roughly 3.5 miles of trails, answers the call.
 This preserve has forests, meadows and views for days.
-But most notably, the scenic Russian River Overlook provides a breathtaking view of Alexander Valley’s strikingly beautiful vineyards in every shade of fall.
+Most notably, the scenic Russian River Overlook provides a breathtaking view of Alexander Valley’s strikingly beautiful vineyards in every shade of fall.
+Let the damage from the 2020 Walbridge fire, evident here and other places on this list, serve as a reminder not to indulge in combustibles on your hike — edibles and vapes are the vibe during fire season in Sonoma County, and the perfect way to take in the sights and smells of autumn.